-- (a) The value of the assets of the Health Super DB Fund ("the Fund"), a sub-fund of Aware Super, as at 30 June 2023 adopted for the purposes of the actuarial investigation was \$1,071.7 million.
+- (a) The value of the assets of the Health Super DB Fund ("the Fund"), a sub-fund of Aware Super, as at 30 June 2024 adopted for the purposes of the actuarial investigation was \$1,026.3 million.
 This value excludes assets held to meet the Operational Risk Financial Requirement.
-This is also the value of assets used in determining the recommended Institution contribution rates. - (b) In my opinion, the value of the liabilities of the Fund in respect of Accrued Benefits of the Fund as at 30 June 2023 was \$1,004.3 million.
-Hence, I consider that the value of the assets at 30 June 2023 is adequate to meet the value of the Accrued Benefits of the Fund as at 30 June 2023.
-Taking into account the circumstances of the Fund, the details of the membership and the assets, the benefit structure of the Fund and the industry within which the Fund operates, I consider that the assumptions and valuation methodology used are appropriate in relation to the determination of the Accrued Benefit liabilities for the purposes of this report.
+This is also the value of assets used in determining the recommended Institution contribution rates. - (b) In my opinion, the value of the liabilities of the Fund in respect of Accrued Benefits of the Fund as at 30 June 2024 was \$940.0 million.
+Hence, I consider that the value of the assets at 30 June 2024 is adequate to meet the value of the Accrued Benefits of the Fund as at 30 June 2024.
+Considering the circumstances of the Fund, the details of the membership and the assets, the benefit structure of the Fund and the industry within which the Fund operates, I consider that the assumptions and valuation methodology used are appropriate in relation to the determination of the Accrued Benefit liabilities for the purposes of this report.
 Further comments on the assumptions and valuation methodology are set out in Section 4 of this report.
-Assuming that the Institutions contribute in accordance with my recommendations, and based on the assumptions adopted for this actuarial investigation, I expect that the assets will remain sufficient to cover the value of liabilities in respect of Accrued Benefits during the period up to 30 June 2026. - (c) In my opinion, the value of the liabilities of the Fund in respect of Vested Benefits of the Fund as at 30 June 2023 was \$1,005.4 million.
-Hence, I consider that the value of the assets at 30 June 2023 is adequate to meet the value of the Vested Benefit liabilities of the Fund as at 30 June 2023.
-Assuming that the Institutions contribute in accordance with my recommendations, and based on the assumptions made for this actuarial investigation, I expect that assets will remain sufficient to cover the value of Vested Benefit liabilities over the period to 30 June 2026.
-Hence, I consider that the financial position of the Fund should not be treated as unsatisfactory as defined in SPS 160. - (d) In my opinion, the value of the liabilities of the Fund in respect of the minimum benefits of active Fund members as at 30 June 2023 was \$155.7 million.
-The value of the assets available to support these liabilities was \$348.1 million.
-Hence, the Fund was not technically insolvent at 30 June 2023. - (e) A projection of the likely future financial position of the Fund over the 3-year period following 30 June 2023, based on what I consider to be reasonable expectations for the Fund for the purpose of this projection, is set out in Section 7 of this report. - (f) Based on the results of this investigation, I consider that the Shortfall Limit does not require review.
-Comments are set out in Section 10 of this report - (g) In my opinion, there is a "high degree of probability" as at 30 June 2023 that the Fund will be able to meet the pension payments as required under the Fund's governing rules.
+If the Institutions no longer contribute in accordance with my recommendations and based on the assumptions adopted for this actuarial investigation, I expect that the assets will remain sufficient to cover the value of liabilities in respect of Accrued Benefits during the period up to 30 June 2027. - (c) In my opinion, the value of the liabilities of the Fund in respect of Vested Benefits of the Fund as at 30 June 2024 was \$940.6 million.
+Hence, I consider that the value of the assets at 30 June 2024 is adequate to meet the value of the Vested Benefit liabilities of the Fund as at 30 June 2024.
+If the Institutions no longer contribute in accordance with my recommendations and based on the assumptions made for this actuarial investigation, I expect that assets will remain sufficient to cover the value of Vested Benefit liabilities over the period to 30 June 2027.
+Hence, I consider that the financial position of the Fund should not be treated as unsatisfactory as defined in SPS 160. - (d) In my opinion, the value of the liabilities of the Fund in respect of the minimum benefits of active Fund members as at 30 June 2024 was \$127.1 million.
+The value of the assets available to support these liabilities was \$303.9 million.
+Hence, the Fund was not technically insolvent at 30 June 2024. - (e) A projection of the likely future financial position of the Fund over the 3-year period following 30 June 2024, based on what I consider to be reasonable expectations for the Fund for the purpose of this projection, is set out in Section 7 of this report.